obsproject/obs-studio/docs/sphinx/reference-encoders.rst

 .. function:: obs_data_t *obs_encoder_get_settings(const obs_encoder_t *encoder)

-   :return: An incremented reference to the encoder's settings
+   :return: An incremented reference to the encoder's settings.
+Release with
+            :c:func:`obs_data_release()`.

 ---------------------

 .. function:: signal_handler_t *obs_encoder_get_signal_handler(const obs_encoder_t *encoder)

-   :return: The signal handler of the encoder
+   :return: The signal handler of the encoder.
+Should not be manually freed,
+            as its lifecycle is managed by libobs.

 ---------------------

 .. function:: proc_handler_t *obs_encoder_get_proc_handler(const obs_encoder_t *encoder)

-   :return: The procedure handler of the encoder
+   :return: The procedure handler of the encoder.
+Should not be manually freed,
+            as its lifecycle is managed by libobs.

 ---------------------